 120 words

 Energize yourself and others with your Master of Arts in Psychology, Sport and Performance Psychology Specialization from University of the Rockies.
 This specialization compels you to develop comprehensive strategies to effect change as a coach and leader, both in sport and in human performance in general.
 Work with coaches, trainers, physical therapists, athletic trainers, amateur or professional athletes, and athletic management.
 The skills you learn could also work with business executives or anyone who wants to enhance performance.
 Through courses in human development, coaching, mind-body practices, and peak experience, you will inspire, motivate, and make people more effective.
-Achieve mastery when you specialize in performance psychology.
+Achieve mastery when you specialize in sport and performance psychology.

 60 words